nebulaa/christmas-challenge-2024/README.md

 # 🎄 Christmas Coding Challenge 🎄
-Welcome to the first Christmas Coding Challenge from CrazyCo!
+Welcome to the first Christmas Coding Challenge hosted by CrazyCo!
 This year, we’re challenging you to create a backend-focused file server with exciting features, functionality, and an emphasis on design and code quality.

 ### The 1st prize is a 1-year subscription to [Boot.dev](https://boot.dev/)
 <br>